-In total, 20 projects have been awarded through these four programs.
+In total, 24 projects have been awarded through these four programs, 17 by Eversource and 7 by UI.
+The table shows the breakdown of the Eversource projects as the UI breakdown was not available at the time of completion of this report.
 Savings have not been claimed for any of these programs yet, as at the time of completion of this document the projects are just being installed for the first chiller program that was released in 2019.
 The original evaluation plan laid out tasks including sample design, desk reviews, and customer interviews.
 The primary reason the review included desk reviews was that the key information to be reviewed for incented projects in these programs was program eligibility, measure event type, and baselines.
 Going on-site to measure equipment performance is not nearly as valuable to the program as evaluators confirming the program eligibility and reviewing the preponderance of evidence collected for completeness and program qualification.